lf-edge/ekuiper/docs/en_US/restapi/services.md

 ### parameter

 1. name: The unique name of the external service, which must be exactly the same as the json file of service definition in the zip file.
 2. file: URL of external service file.
 URL supports http, https and file modes.
-When using the file mode, the file must be on the machine where the Kuiper server is located.
+When using the file mode, the file must be on the machine where the eKuiper server is located.
 It must be a zip file, which contains the service description json file with the same name as the service and any other auxiliary files.
 The schema file must be in the schema folder.

 ### Service file format
 A sample zip file of the source named sample.zip